MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 + Integrate Push using the App Center SDK in your application.

 On the Azure side, the setup process looks as follows:
-+ Register your application with platform specific push services: Firebase Cloud Messaging (FCM), Apple Notifications Service (APNs), Windows Notifications Services (WNS).
++ Register your application with platform-specific push services: Firebase Cloud Messaging (FCM), Apple Notifications Service (APNs), Windows Notifications Services (WNS).
 + Create a namespace and a notification hub via Azure portal or Azure CLI.
 + Configure push settings within the notification hub.
 + Integrate Notification Hubs SDK into your application.

 Both service flows are similar.
-However, you’ll see that in order to use native Azure for push, you must create a new notification hub.
+However, you’ll see that to use native Azure for push, you must create a new notification hub.
 When you register with App Center for push, the corresponding Azure Notification Hub resources are automatically configured for your app.

-To get setup, you must create an Azure Notification Hub, either via the [Azure portal](https://docs.microsoft.com/azure/notification-hubs/create-notification-hub-portal) or alternatively, via [Azure CLI](https://docs.microsoft.com/azure/notification-hubs/create-notification-hub-azure-cli).
+To get set up, you must create an Azure Notification Hub, either via the [Azure portal](https://docs.microsoft.com/azure/notification-hubs/create-notification-hub-portal), or via [Azure CLI](https://docs.microsoft.com/azure/notification-hubs/create-notification-hub-azure-cli).

 ### Configure your Notification Hub
 To send notifications to your applications, you need to provide the appropriate tokens from platform-specific notification services to Azure Notification Hubs.
 Once you’ve got your new hub setup, you must [configure platform specific push settings](https://docs.microsoft.com/azure/notification-hubs/configure-notification-hub-portal-pns-settings?tabs=azure-portal).
 You can do this via the Azure portal or by using Azure CLI.

 ### Integrate Notification Hubs SDK
 First, you'll need to add the Notification Hubs SDK to your app.